WEC-Sim/WEC-Sim/docs/theory/theory.rst

 where :math:`D(\omega,\theta)` indicates that the directional components of a wave can also vary with frequency.
 The total energy in the directional spectrum must be the same at each frequency as the total energy in the one-dimensional spectrum.
-At each frequency,:math:`D(\theta)` is often parameterized by an analytical distribution about a mean value, called a spreading function.
+At each frequency, :math:`D(\theta)` is often parameterized by an analytical distribution about a mean value, called a spreading function.
 The default spreading function used by WEC-Sim is a Gaussian defined by a mean :math:`\theta` and a standard deviation `\psi`.